The CS-AP Programme

 ISSA 5000 becomes effective for sustainability assurance engagements for periods beginning on or after December 15, 2026.
 The UK FRC register opens mid-2026.
 Firms must demonstrate practitioner competence.
 The skills gap is severe and the timeline is fixed.
 This programme exists because the deadline does.

-Ready to Review Assessment Details?
+Ready to Review the Examined Certification?

 CS-AP Assessment